artificialintelligencecolombia/ms_power_bi_24/02_preparing_data_with_excel/ai_definitions.md

 # AI DEFINITIONS

 ### ai
-Systems capable of preforming tasks that requires human ntelligence.
+Systems capable of performing tasks that requires human intelligence.
 Ml is within the center of ai

 ### ml
 Consists in the development of algorithms and models that enable the computers to learn and make predictions or make decisions based on data.